 Later, when it became clear that British troops were suffering in the Crimea from a want of supplies and organisation, Queen Victoria personally superintended relief committees, knitted winter clothing (and encouraged her daughters and ladies-in-waiting to do the same) and eagerly seconded the efforts of Florence Nightingale.
 She also visited crippled soldiers in hospital and in 1856 instituted the Victoria Cross, the first all-ranks gallantry award, making it retrospective for those who had served in the Crimea.
 Albert was instrumental in the setting up of the Patriotic Fund which raised £1m for the widows and orphans of the dead.

 During the Indian Mutiny Victoria’s sensitive and broad-minded reaction to rebel atrocities – “They should know there is no hatred of brown skin” – did much to calm the near hysterical cries among the British press and public for “fire and sword” retribution.
 And it was she who insisted that the 1858 “Proclamation”, announcing the transfer of authority from the East India Company to the Crown, contained a clause guaranteeing religious freedom.
 Albert’s clever diplomacy may even have averted a war between Britain and the United States in December 1861.
-But his death a few days later was very much the end of an era, not only because the Queen withdrew from public life for years, but also because, even when she did return in 1866, she was never as effective or influential as she had been with him at her side.
+But Albert’s death a few days later was very much the end of an era, not only because the Queen withdrew from public life for years, but also because, even when she did return in 1866, she was never as effective or influential as she had been with him at her side.
 Disraeli admitted as much when he wrote: “With Prince Albert we have buried our Sovereign.
 This German Prince has governed England for 21 years with a wisdom and energy such as none of our Kings have ever shown”.

 Albert’s demise coincided, moreover, with a shift in the axis of imperial expansion from Asia to Africa that reflected the changing commercial and strategic concerns of the British government.
 During Albert’s marriage only a couple of minor wars were fought in Africa (on the Cape frontier), whereas 10 were fought in Asia.
 Yet, of the 15 significant wars fought by Victoria’s troops after his death, 11 took place on the so-called “dark continent”.
 Lastly there was a change in the fundamental character of empire.
 Before the Indian Mutiny most Britons saw the empire as a “powerful force for the spread of civilisation”.
 So bloody were the events of the mutiny, however, that when it was over many Britons concluded that the subject peoples of the empire were not capable of being civilised.
 Imperial rule became, therefore, not a mission but a duty: or, as Rudyard Kipling so eloquently put it, “the White Man’s burden”.